Minimum Energy Efficiency Standards (MEES) in privately rented homes

 2) Ensure all rented homes have at least an E rating on the EPC:

-- From 1 April 2019 – all tenancies starting new or renewing after this date MUST have at least an E-rating on the property's EPC by law for up to £3,500 worth of work
+- From 1 April 2019 – all tenancies starting new or renewing after this date MUST have at least an E-rating on the property's EPC by law or have spent a minimum of £3,500 on trying to achieve an E rating.

 - From 1 April 2020 – all other privately rented homes (i.e. those on continued leases) MUST have at least an E-rating on the EPC to be lawfully let out.